liangxianzhe/creator/README.md

 # That's it
 Hope you enjoyed reading this doc and will enjoy using Creator.
 Feedback and contribution are welcome!

-If you use Creator in your app, let us know your experience (positive or negative).
+* Let us know your experience using Creator (github issue or terry@chooly.app).
-Create a Github issue or email terry@chooly.app .
+* Upvote this [issue](https://github.com/dart-lang/dart-pad/issues/2288) so we can build DartPad example easier.